Henry-Gao-2004/HSF-P/README.md

 Second version:

 Do you feel you have few friends at school?
 Do you think you cannot find a good partner while working on assignments?
 HSF&P (High School Friends & Parners) is the app you need!
-Download this app can make the change happen!
+Download this app now!